Complete reducibility and subgroups of exceptional algebraic groups: Non- - completely reducible subgroups

 If $H$ is a connected reductive subgroup of $G$ and $p \notin N(X,G)$ whenever $H$ has a simple factor of type $X$, then $H$ is $G$-cr.
 Conversely, whenever $p \in N(X,G)$, there exists a non-$G$-cr simple subgroup $H$ of type $X$.

 \end{theorem}

-\begin{remark} This corrects \cite[Thm.~1]{Stewart21072013}, which had claimed the existence of non-$G$-cr subgroups $H$ of type $G_2$ when $p=2$ and $G$ is of type $F_4$ or $E_6$.
+\begin{remark} This corrects \cite[Theorem~1]{Stewart21072013}, which had claimed the existence of non-$G$-cr subgroups $H$ of type $G_2$ when $p=2$ and $G$ is of type $F_4$ or $E_6$.
 We discuss this further in Example \ref{ex:G2inF4E6}. \end{remark}

 The result ``$p \not \in N(G,X) \Rightarrow$ all simple subgroups of type $X$ are $G$-cr'' is largely proven in \cite{MR1329942}.
 The strategy is to show that for each parabolic subgroup $P = QL$ and each $L$-irr subgroup $\bar{X} < L$, the levels of $Q$ restricted to $\bar{X}$ have trivial $1$-cohomology.
-In \emph{loc.~cit.} and \cite{SteF4} this is accomplished by determining all modules $V$ for which $\opH^1(\bar{X},V) \neq 0$ such that $\dim V$ is small enough for it to potentially appear as an $\D(L)$-composition factor in the filtration of $Q$.
-For $G$ of type $E_8$, the largest dimension of a such a $\D(L)$-composition factor is $64$, when $\D(L)$ is of type $D_7$, which makes this a tractable problem.
+In \emph{loc.~cit.} and \cite{SteF4} this is accomplished by determining all modules $V$ with $\opH^1(\bar{X},V) \neq 0$ such that $\dim V$ is small enough for $V$ to potentially appear as an $\D(L)$-composition factor in the filtration of $Q$.
+For $G$ of type $E_8$, the largest dimension of such a $\D(L)$-composition factor is $64$, occurring when $\D(L)$ is of type $D_7$, which makes this a tractable problem.
 (See \cite[Lemma~5.1]{Stewart21072013} for more information on the upper bounds on $\dim V$.)

-\begin{example} Let us use results from \S\ref{sec:BMRresults} to exhibit a non-$G$-cr subgroup of type $A_1$ in $G = E_6$ when $p = 5$.
-Then $G$ has a Levi subgroup $L$ with $\D(L)$ of type $A_5$.
+\begin{example} We use results from \S\ref{sec:BMRresults} to exhibit a non-$G$-cr subgroup of type $A_1$ in $G = E_6$ when $p = 5$.
+Here, $G$ has a Levi subgroup $L$ with $\D(L)$ of type $A_5$.
 It follows from Theorem \ref{thm:BMRcentraliser} that any non-$L$-cr subgroup is non-$G$-cr.
 So it suffices to find a non-$L$-cr subgroup of type $A_1$, which is equivalent to finding an indecomposable, reducible $6$-dimensional module for $\text{SL}_2$.
 To that end, if $V\cong L(1)$ is the natural module for $\text{SL}_2$ then the $p$-th symmetric power $S^p(V)$ is indecomposable of dimension $p+1$ with two composition factors, $L(p)$ and $L(0)$. \end{example}

-The following is a delicate case of showing that every simple subgroup of type $X$ is $G$-cr when $p \not\in N(X,G)$; this corrects an error in \cite{SteF4}.
+The following is a delicate case of the proof that every simple subgroup of type $X$ is $G$-cr when $p \not\in N(X,G)$; this corrects an error in \cite{SteF4}.